 I look forward to doing more paintings with my DANIEL SMITH water soluble oils, especially when working in my car, when camping, or in any other situation where the convenience of quick clean-up with water is a consideration.
 However, I would also feel comfortable enough now to trust them for more substantial studio work – larger canvases, for example.

-If the ease of clean-up or any other aspect of water soluble oil painting inspires you to try them out, I'd certainly recommending the DANIEL SMITH Water Soluble Oils line.
+If the ease of clean-up or any other aspect of water soluble oil painting inspires you to try them out, I'd certainly recommend the DANIEL SMITH Water Soluble Oils line.
 I frankly wouldn't have been interested in trying anything else.

 DANIEL SMITH Water Soluble Oil Colors used in the “White Pickup” painting: